 INVALSI tests have never been vertically equated.
 Instead, since 2019, the tests have been horizontally equated for all school grades, making it possible to express grade-specific scores in a common metric and to assess changes in results over time.
 These aspects have implications for the empirical analysis, discussed below in Section 4.
 Taking advantage of these data, this paper compares test scores of students enrolled in Grade 13 in 2020/2021 - a cohort that experienced one full year of intermittent school closure due to the pandemic - with the test scores of students enrolled in Grade 13 in 2018/2019 - a cohort that did not experience the school closure, while controlling for prior skills.
 The pre-Covid cohort took the INVALSI tests in spring 2019 and the Covid cohort in spring 2021.
-Thanks to the longitudinal nature of the survey, it is possible to link test scores in Grade 13 in 2019 with the dataset for Grade 10 in 2016 and for the Covid cohort, we link the dataset for Grade 13 in 2019 with the dataset for Grade 10 in 2016 (Figure 2).
+Thanks to the longitudinal nature of the survey, it is possible to link test scores in Grade 10 at the individual level.
+For the pre-Covid cohort, we link the dataset for Grade 13 in 2019 with the dataset for Grade 10 in 2016 and for the Covid cohort, we link the dataset for Grade 13 in 2021 with the dataset for Grade 10 in 2018 (Figure 2).8